Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 - To deeply understand the working, limitations and strengths of the Fourier Spectral analysis (FFT + Spectrogram) and able to write codes for FSA in Matlab and Python.
 - To understand the working of the Hilbert Huang Transform and able to write codes for Hilbert Spectral Analysis (HSA) in Matlab and Python
-- To apply these methods to artificial as well as natural time series signals to valuable generate insights
+- To apply these methods to artificial as well as natural time series signals to generate valuable insights.
 - Performance comparisons of both the algorithms / Frameworks.
 - Finding out about the limitations of HHT and recent research in HHT to overcome these shortcomings.
 - Apply these methods to sensor data from offshore Wind Turbines (mainly accelerometer, temperature, pressure sensors) and generate insights.